owen2345/graphql_preload_queries/README.md

 # GraphqlPreloadQueries (In progress)
-This gem helps to define all possible preloads to graphql results data and avoid the common problem "N+1 Queries".
+This gem helps to define all possible preloads for graphql data results and avoid the common problem "N+1 Queries".

 ## Usage
   * For query data